contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 • JCP (Juros sobre Capital Próprio) — alternative to dividends, with 15% WHT but deductible at Brazilian entity level, may become relatively more attractive depending on treaty network;

-• Tax treaty network analysis — Brazil has tax treaties with 35+ jurisdictions; treaty WHT rates may apply if lower than domestic 10%;
+• Tax treaty network analysis — Brazil has tax treaties with ~38 jurisdictions (there is no Brazil-US treaty); treaty WHT rates may apply if lower than domestic 10%;

 • Substitution strategies — capital reduction, intercompany loans, royalty/service fee restructuring may reduce dividend reliance;